Pitt-Fuego/report-sidebar-navigation/README.md

-# Pitt Fuego Webtext Generator
+# Report with Sidebar Navigation

-Welcome to Pitt Fuego Webtext Generator!
-This tool allows the user to mix and match div. blocks to build a quick website similar to an Adobe Spark.
-All of the design elements you need to make a great webtext or presentation are embedded in the document.
+Quickly design online reports.
+Includes the same drag-n-drop tools used in our webtext generator.
 We've also provided hidden comments to help guide you through the process.
 See [Video](https://youtu.be/KVUBbM7pIYw?si=S02HKRwmh-psrWHJ)

 We recommend you begin with one of our starter programs before using this one.